Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/py2slx.md

 3. Launch MATLAB

-   To ensure a successful execution, confirm that you have launched MATLAB in a Python environment with PyTorch installed.
-If you encounter any issues, make sure that `GOPS` is installed in the same `PyTorch` environment.
+   o ensure a successful execution, please make sure you have launched MATLAB within a Python environment that has PyTorch installed.
+If you encounter any issues, verify that `GOPS` is also installed in the same `PyTorch` environment.

     - If you prefer using your system-wide Python installation, you may launch MATLAB either from the shortcut or command line.